What Is Intestinal Stricture or Bowel Obstruction*

 Intestinal StrictureHeal is a two-step treatment protocol; there is the oral (or internal) component and then there is the topical treatment.
 The effects experienced by people who have done just the topical treatment suggest that complete healing of intestinal strictures may be possible by this method alone, but would likely take considerably longer than doing both the oral and topical treatments simultaneously.

 In addition, even if you heal your existing stricture(s), but you don't address the underlying infection and inflammation that is causing them in the first place, it won't be long before you have additional, or recurring strictures.
 So by doing both the oral and the topical protocols, you are addressing both the root cause and the symptom at the same time."

 IMPORTANT: Please be fully aware that this is an EXPERIMENTAL protocol.
 Currently 540 people have downloaded the eBook, but we do not have enough reports back yet to make any definitive claims for this healing protocol.
 The healing substances used in this protocol are:

 - Potassium Iodide

 In the meantime, if you wish to follow the protocol given above to RELIEVE the pain and soften the stricture, here are the instructions for the hot castor oil pack...

 GIFT FOR YOU: Be sure to get my Free eBook: What You Need To Know About Colonoscopy in the PINK box at the top left side of this page.

 NOTE: This Symptom Page provides only basic information about natural treatment to relieve intestinal stricture or bowel obstruction.
 However, we do have a new experimental protocol to completely dissolve the scar tissue and permanently heal the stricture, called StrictureHeal.
-Purchase Jini’s Healing Guide: Natural Treatments for Intestinal Strictures eBook on the left side of this page for detailed instructions and dosages for Intestinal StrictureHeal.
+Purchase Jini’s Healing Guide: Natural Treatments for Intestinal Strictures eBook in our Shoppe for full, detailed instructions and dosages StrictureHeal.

 Jini's Gut Guide